Can ATVs Go in Water? How Not to Ruin Your Bike

 Electronic Components and Connectors May Short Circuit or Corrode

-As you may know, electronics and water does not go well together.
-While most electric components such as the ECU and other control units are designed to be waterproof, there is no need to push your luck.
-Just a tiny amount of water can cause these expensive units to short circuit beyond repair.
+As you may know, electronics and water do not go well together.
+While most electric components, such as the ECU and other control units, are designed to be waterproof, there is no need to push your luck.
+A tiny amount of water can cause these expensive units to short-circuit beyond repair.

 How to Modify an ATV to Go in Water

-A stock ATV can be modified to better cope with being submerged in deep water.
+A stock ATV can be modified to better cope with submerging in mud and water.
 Here is a list of the most common mods to achieve deep water or mudding capabilities.

 Install a Snorkel Kit